dialog-semiconductor/py_ble_manager/docs/source/quickstart.rst

 #.
 Call: ``pip install .`` to install the py_ble_manager package and its dependencies.

 #.
-The package is now installed ang you are ready to run one of the [examples](examples)
+The package is now installed and you are ready to run one of the [examples](examples)

 Quick Start (VS Code)